elfrances/actFileTool/README.md

     --max-grade <value>
         Limit the maximum grade to the specified value.
 The elevation values are adjusted accordingly.
-    --max-time-gap <value>
-        Limit the maximum time gap between points to the specified value.
     --min-grade <value>
         Limit the minimum grade to the specified value.
 The elevation values are adjusted accordingly.